-Basilica of John the Baptist
+Basilica Cathedral of St. John the Baptist

 (200 Military Road, St. John's)

-The Basilica-Cathedral of St. John the Baptist in St. John's is the metropolitan cathedral of the Roman Catholic archbishop of St. John's and the mother church and symbol of Roman Catholics in Newfoundland.
+The Basilica-Cathedral of St. John the Baptist in St. John's is the metropolitan cathedral of the Roman Catholic archbishop of St. John's and the mother church and symbol of Roman Catholics in Newfoundland and Labrador.
 The structure is a testament to the faith and determination of the Irish-Catholic population of St. John's, and of the neighbouring outport communities, particularly Harbour Grace, Ferryland, Calvert, Placentia, and St. Mary's who aided in its construction.

 The project began under the leadership of Bishop Michael Anthony Fleming, who went through great pains to secure a grant of land to build the cathedral.
 After making five trips to England, and following a Board of Ordnance grant, Fleming acquired nine acres of land on which to build the church and related buildings.
 Work commenced with the fencing of the land in 1838, and on the May 21, 1841 the cornerstone was laid.
 Sixteen years elapsed from the time excavation work began in 1839 until the cathedral was consecrated in 1855.